arjunsk/faiss-cgo-kmeans/README.md

 */
 ````

 But I am trying to package FAISS C_API as a static library and link it to the go code.
+Hence, I am building `libfaiss_c.a` locally and packaging as a library.

 - The test driver code is [here](/pkg/ivf/clustering_faiss_test.go)